knurling-rs/defmt/book/src/filtering.md

 The logging macros `trace!`, `debug!`, `info!`, `warn!` and `error!` match these logging levels.

-By default, only `ERROR` level messages are emitted.
+By default, only messages up to `INFO` level are emitted.
-All other logging levels are disabled.
+Higher logging levels are disabled.

 Note that `defmt::println!` statements cannot be filtered and are always included in the output.